USA Today.png

 Forbes Magazine has just ranked “Gratitude and Pasta” as the #2 Book of 2020 to Create Human Connections.

-This is the story of how a simple bowl of pasta sauce sparked over 400,000 relationships, helping some of the most successful people on the planet connect around the dinner table.
+This is the story of how a simple bowl of pasta sauce sparked thousands of relationships, helping some of the most successful people on the planet connect around the dinner table.

 The epidemic of loneliness and depression among CEOs, executives, and founders is rampant, and yet, we continue to create and foster relationships in the same way we always have – with boring networking events that leave us more disconnected than ever.